Learn to Survive as A Temporary Employee

-- Put Your Best Foot Forward
+Put Your Best Foot Forward

-- Ask all questions before accepting a job.
+Ask all questions before accepting a job.

-- Always Arrive Early
+Always Arrive Early

-- Familiarize Yourself with the Environment Quickly
+Familiarize Yourself with the Environment Quickly

 A temporary position can quickly become a permanent position.
 As a temporary employee, you can accomplish more if you ask questions and find out the company expects from you as an employee.
 Take a minute during the first week to review the company mission statement.
 You will be able to use this information to conduct yourself well on the job and fit right in with the permanent employees.

 Complete All Given Tasks

 When working as a temp, you will want to complete all the tasks you are asked to do to the best of your ability.
 If you find yourself struggling to finish a task, do not be afraid to ask someone for help.
 Stay productive and have a good attitude throughout the day, even if a task seems menial and unimportant.
 Be willing to go the distance and ask for more tasks in order to stay busy.
-Supervisors will take notice of your productivity and can possible lead to a permanent position.
+Supervisors will take notice of your productivity and can possibly lead to a permanent position.

-- Get Feedback on Your Performance
+Get Feedback on Your Performance

 It can be discouraging to receive an assignment and then be told a few short days later that you are no longer needed.
-This is why it’s important to ask for feedback from the staffing agency who placed you.
+This is why it’s important to ask for feedback from the staffing agency that placed you.
 They can work with the client on any potential issues before they reflect negatively on your performance.
 You’ll be viewed as proactive rather than negative.

 Use these tips to help you survive your first week and beyond at a temporary assignment.
-Being a temporary employee is not always a negative, it can ultimately be very fulfilling.
+Being a temporary employee is not always negative, it can ultimately be very fulfilling.
 Utilize this time to grow yourself as an employee and make new connections that could be possibly used in the future.
 Even if a company does not hire you as a full-time employee, you would of still make a good impression on your reporting supervisor.